 For a start, no one has ever claimed that Hitler's socialism was identical to Marx's (revolutionary) socialism.
 Then again, Lenin's or Trotsky's socialism wasn't identical to Marx's socialism either.
 (Today, the socialism of the UK's Socialist Workers Party isn't identical to that of the Communist Party of Great Britain.)

 Despite that, Tim Stanley's non-argument appears to be that because Hitler's socialism wasn't identical to Marx's socialism, then it couldn't have been socialism at all.
 He says:

 "Yet, by this very definition, Hitler wasn't a socialist.
 Marxism is defined by class war, and socialism is accomplished with the total victory of the Proletariat over the ruling classes."

-Tim Stanley also simply assumes, as do all contemporary Leftists, that socialists cannot “by this very definition” also be nationalists and racists.
+Tim Stanley also simply assumes - as do all contemporary Leftists - that socialists can't “by this very definition” also be nationalists and racists.